3 Simple Steps to Choose the Perfect Key to Sing In

 Here’s a great video that guides you through the process of finding your range:

-I always try out a few different keys when I am singing a new song.
-I encourage students to try singing a song in three different keys before you make a decision.
+Try out a few different keys when singing a new song.
+Try singing a song in 3 different keys before you make a decision.
 You can try singing the song in three similar keys, close in pitch, or challenge yourself and try a lower key or a higher key.
 Sometimes a song may sound more interesting if it is flipped around.
 Trying something completely different can give the song a fresh, new element.
 Have fun with this and explore!

 Listen to your gut as well; if you are feeling any pain or discomfort when singing a song in a particular key, find a more suitable one.
-I also encourage you to go more in depth with learning about the style of the song you are singing.
+Try going more in-depth with learning about the style of the song you are singing.
 For example, an opera aria meant for a soprano may not sound the best in a low key like a jazz standard will.
 For these specific styles, try to stay as true as you can to the song and its original key.

 Here’s a recap of the steps for finding the right key to sing in:

 Finding the appropriate key to sing in may take some time and effort, but in the long run it will be worth it!
-If you need further help, I encourage you to schedule a lesson with a TakeLessons vocal instructor, who can give you guidance on finding the right key for your next audition or performance.
-Good luck!
+If you need further help, ask your private lesson singing instructor or sign up for a free 30-day trial with TakeLessons Live, and work with an expert teacher in a group setting.